 Back in the engine bay, if you have a hoist, remove the skid plates and reach up and over/around the gearbox and pry out the grommet holding the cables in place in the cut out on the firewall.

-grommet access
+Grommet access

 If you do not have a hoist, there is no easy way to do this and you must reach in under the firewall, behind the engine where the cables go into the cabin .
 This might take some time and much speaking in tongues.